-The Bull FDA User's Guide and Maintenance Guide specific to the StoreWay FDA model that is being installed and configured.
+See The User's Guide and Maintenance Guide specific to the StoreWay FDA or Optima 1500 model that is being installed and configured.

-The management of FDA storage arrays requires an interaction with the FDA software, (delivered on the CDs provided with the storage arrays).
-The Cluster management software installed on the cluster Management Node checks the FDA management software status.
-Several options are available regarding the installation of this FDA software.
+The management of FDA and Optima 1500 storage arrays requires an interaction with the iSM server, (delivered on the CDs provided with the storage arrays).
+The Cluster management software installed on the cluster Management Node checks the FDA and Optima 1500 management software status.
+Several options are available regarding the installation of this iSM server.

-The FDA manager server and CLI
+The iSM server and CLI

-These two components are mandatory for the integration of FDA monitoring in the cluster management framework.
-A FDA manager server is able to manage up to 32 storage arrays.
-The server and CLI components must be installed on the same system, for as long as the cluster contains less than 32 FDA systems.
+These two components are mandatory for the integration of FDA and Optima 1500 monitoring in the cluster management framework.
+An iSM server is able to manage up to 32 storage arrays.
+The server and CLI components must be installed on the same system, for as long as the cluster contains less than 32 FDA and/or Optima 1500 systems.

-The FDA Manager GUI client
+The iSM GUI client

-The GUI client provides an easy to use graphical interface, which may be used to configure, and diagnose any problems, for FDA systems.
-This component is not mandatory for the integration of the FDA in a cluster management framework.
+The GUI client provides an easy to use graphical interface, which may be used to configure, and diagnose any problems, for FDA and Optima 1500 systems.
+This component is not mandatory for the integration of the storage system in a cluster management framework.

-The external Windows station must have access to the FDA manager server.
+- The Storage Manager GUI client can only be installed on Windows. - The external Windows station must have access to the host installed with the iSM server.